prospong/equivalence/README.md

 2. Combined_Experiments_With_Kane_Abel.ipynb

 This file includes the full design and part of the running results of the experiments with KAN integration.
 It was a file combined with Ex_1.ipynb,Ex_2-1.ipynb,Ex_2-2.ipynb,Ex_3.ipynb,Ex_4.ipynb,Ex_5.ipynb.
-For I cannot afford the cost of computational power on deepnote, I only give the results of several experiments.

 3. IntegratedExperimentsAutoRun.ipynb